evilcyber.com

 Do You Need A Barbell?

-Personally I bought mine only after three years, at a point where I had done every humanly possible variation of dumbbell rows and couldn’t budge my lats to progress with them any further.
-If you asked me quietly after a pint of ale, I might also tell you that I got bored out of my mind with dumbbell rows.
-Given that outside of pull-ups and rows there is little variation in back exercises you can do at home, the barbell under these circumstances proved to be a useful addition.
+I bought my barbell only after three years.
+At that point I had done every possible variation of dumbbell rows and couldn’t budge my lats to progress with them any further.
+I finally also got bored with them out of my mind.
+Given that outside of pull-ups and rows there is little variation in home back exercises, a barbell was a useful addition.

 Still with me?
 Then let’s get started.